thisisqubika/ruy/README.md

  - `dig` *Digs into a Hash allowing to define conditions over nested attributes*
  - `eq` *Tests a context value for equality*
  - `every` *Evaluates that at all the elements of a context enumerable matches the nested conditions*
- - `except` *Evaluates that a given context value is not equal to a specified value*
+ - `except` *Evaluates that any of the nested conditions does not suffice*
  - `greater_than` *Tests that a given context value is greater than something*
  - `greater_than_or_equal` *Tests that a given context value is greater than or equal to something*
  - `in` *Given context value must belong to a specified list of values*